-Subcommands are supported for commands using either the @with_argparser or @with_argparser_and_unknown_args decorator.
-The syntax for supporting them is based on argparse sub-parsers.
+Subcommands are supported for commands using the @with_argparser decorator.
+The syntax is based on argparse sub-parsers.

 You may add multiple layers of subcommands for your command. cmd2 will automatically traverse and tab complete subcommands for all commands using argparse.